The Best Dress Shoes for Men

 Brown brogues and black cap-toes are the Lennon and McCartney of shoes.
 Sure, Ringo’s fun, but with brown brogues and black cap-toes you’re pretty much covered.
 From here, consider picking up a couple variations on what we’ve listed above.
 For instance, you can’t go wrong with a sleek burgundy cap-toe, or a streamlined black derby.
 With two pairs of brown and two pairs of black, you’ve got yourself a solid shoe wardrobe.

 So, where do you go from here?
 It depends on your personal style and how you plan to wear your shoes.
 Owning all brown and black shoes doesn’t make you unimaginative.
 Lots of stylish men do just fine with nothing but brown and black oxfords and derbies in their closets.
-But we understand the desire to branch out.
+So we could have called it a day and stopped counting at two.
+That would be the, to use a bit of busienss jargon, minimum viable product version of this list.
+But we wanted to make this a more exhaustive list of best dress shoes for men.
+So we pressed on.
+After all, we understand the desire to branch out.
 With so many awesome shoes out there, it would be a shame not to snatch up a few pairs.
 Here are some ideas:

 Wholecuts are made from a single piece of flawless leather.
 Most shoes are made from several pieces of leather because the skins that are used to create shoe leather must be completely free of marks and blemishes.
 As you can imagine, it’s pretty difficult to find a large patch of skin without markings of any kind.
 (Look at your own skin.
 You probably can’t go that far without seeing some kind of mark or discoloration.)
 So, it’s much easier to find smaller pieces of unblemished leather and sew them together to create a shoe.